Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - Try to find another way as opposed to passing the App's this value to the plugin methods that run after corresponding App methods
 - Improve map performance by reducing style resetting
 # Possible future features
+- THE LONGTERM AIM: can just upload an image, and base map geojson is auto generated with background, or perhaps background could be inputted manually and shuffled around; so that any mapping timeline could be easily achieved and imported from existing artistic works
+  - i.e. optical recognition and ai georeferencing are probably necessary
+  - On second thought, leaflet might be too restricting due to its geo nature; perhaps I should open a brand new app that has a choropleth custom made engine as opposed to the georeferenced leaflet for non-earth, i.e. general timeline mapping, where the focus is import your own world; of course there should be a base earth map to get people started with
 - Add theme options, e.g. light theme, e.g. allow changing opacity of regions, e.g. allow changing width of the region border lines
 - If webkit border image and background images fail, retreat back to a single color background
 - Making clicking and highlighting more responsive